superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

 ## Specifications and Constraints

-This section should provide a list of constraints applicable to the subsystem, along with the rationale behind these limitations.
-For instance, constraints can stem from physics-based limitations or requirements, subsystem prerequisites, standards, ethical considerations, or socio-economic factors.
+#### Constraints

+**1.** The subsystem SHALL maintain an error rate of less than 1% to ensure accurate transmitted data display.

+This 1% error rate is necessary to complete accurate triage to not compromise the reliability of the system in crucial situations.

+**2.** The subsystem SHALL clock a latency of <1 second.

+A <1 second clock latency ensures immediate responsive video and audio streaming which is deemed necessary during a time of crisis.
+A high latency can cause disruptive connectivity and sync between the audio and video.

+**3.** The subsystem SHALL process and display data without storing any received data.

+Abiding by the Code of Medical Ethics this requirement ensures the victims' privacy during a time of crisis.

-### Specifications
+#### Specifications

 1. The subsystem SHALL display data collection and analysis on a laptop device.
 2. The subsystem SHALL be compatible with wireless data transfer capabilities.
-3. The subsystem SHALL wirelessly display triage signal processing data.
+3. The subsystem SHALL wirelessly displays triage signal processing data.
 4. The subsystem SHALL wirelessly stream video and audio data.

-Every subsystem must incorporate at least one constraint stemming from standards, ethics, or socio-economic factors.

 ## Overview of Proposed Solution